-- (a) Analyze a problem and identify and define the computing requirements appropriate to its solution - (b) Design, implement, and evaluate a computer-based solution to meet a given set of computing requirements - (c) Communicate effectively with a range of audiences about technical information - (d) Make informed judgments in computing practice based on legal and ethical principles - (e) Function effectively on teams to establish goals, plan tasks, meet deadlines, manage risk, and produce deliverables - (f) Identify and analyze user needs and take them into account in the selection, creation, evaluation and administration of computer-based systems - (g) Assist in the creation of an effective project plan.
+- (a) Analyze a problem and identify and define the computing requirements appropriate to its solution.
+[Computing] - (b) Design, implement, and evaluate a computer-based solution to meet a given set of computing requirements.
+[Computing] - (c) Communicate effectively with a range of audiences about technical information.
+[Computing] - (d) Make informed judgments in computing practice based on legal and ethical principles.
+[Computing] - (e) Function effectively on teams to establish goals, plan tasks, meet deadlines, manage risk, and produce deliverables.
+[Computing] - (f) Identify and analyze user needs and take them into account in the selection, creation, evaluation and administration of computer-based systems.
+[Information Technology] - (g) Assist in the creation of an effective project plan.
+[Illinois Tech program specific]

-Bachelor of Science in Applied Cybersecurity and Information Technology Student Outcomes
+Bachelor of Science in Applied Cybersecurity and Information Technology Student Outcomes (based on ABET Accreditation Criteria)